bahrus/purr-sist/README.md

 ## What's the problem with myjson.com?

-Due to the extremely trusting nature of myjson.com, it would be quite dangerous to use in a production setting, so use of this default service should be restricted to storing and retrieving harmless data, such as URL paths or public data, or for academic / prototyping purposes.
+Due to the extremely trusting nature of myjson.com, it would be quite dangerous to use in a production setting, so use of this service should be restricted to storing and retrieving harmless data, such as URL paths or public data, or for academic / prototyping purposes.

 myjson.com is similar, but not nearly as powerful, as other, far more robust solutions like [Firebase](https://firebase.google.com/docs/database/rest/save-data) (or mongoDB, or countless other solutions).
 Firebase's ability to save to a path, and not overwrite the entire record, is certainly quite appealing.

 I'm 99% certain that using Firebase instead of myjson.com would reduce the packet size in a fairly significant way.
 But I would argue that the approach of creating a master list, detailed below, helps whether you are using Firebase or myjson.com.

-So we will endeavor to define the "api" for this web component in such a way that it can work well with simple services like myjson.com, and also "scale up" to more sophisticed REST API's like Firebase, and achieve better performance (even while complicating the setup).

-Since the api's for production-ready services differ somewhat from myjson's, we'll give a different tag name depending on the service, e.g. purr-sist-firebase for Firebase's api, and possibly others as time permits.
-[TODO]

 ## Update pieces of the remote store